tangerinemarigold/these-must-have-been-important-days-for-grifting/README.md

 Aside: He's updating [his own Wikipedia page](https://en.wikipedia.org/w/index.php?title=Jason_H._Moore&action=history) because no one else will :joy:

 This dude has no friends, total freakshow incel.

+[A System for Accessible Artificial Intelligence](https://link.springer.com/chapter/10.1007/978-3-319-90512-9_8) this is not in a top journal and it has barely any citations but ... but its supposed to be apparently the biggest breakthrough in AI so much so it elicited frivolous IP claims.
+Nobody cares about this, i don't care about this work.